 I strive to be an intelligent, empathetic, patient, observant, historically literate, and humorous teacher who imparts a strong sense of fundamentals, but also someone who encourages students to believe in themselves and to discover and bring out their own own character and approach.
 Music can be considered a form of philosophical activity as well as meditation, in the sense that it is interconnected with perception, psychophysical use, beauty and aesthetics, critical thinking, emotional awareness, language, and much more.

 In the act of learning about the instrument, and in the continual process of learning itself (the root meaning of the word "discipline"), an individual gains knowledge about herself and her own responses.
 In the process of interacting with a machine at ever-more-subtle levels, it is really the body/mind which becomes, or is, the instrument.

-On a practical level, I have coached many students on NYSSMA classical and jazz solos at levels I-VI.
-I have had woodwind students accepted into the New York Summer Arts program, the New York Pops Kids on Stage program, and Summer Arts Institute, and to date I have had six students accepted into LaGuardia High School and Frank Sinatra High School.
+I have coached many students on NYSSMA classical and jazz solos at levels I-VI.
+I have had woodwind students accepted into the Jazz at Lincoln Center Middle School Jazz Academy, the New York Summer Arts program, the New York Pops Kids on Stage program, and the Summer Arts Institute.
+To date I have had one student accepted into Mark Twain Middle School for the Gifted and Talented; eight students accepted into LaGuardia High School; one into Frank Sinatra High School; and one into Talent Unlimited High School.

 For several years, I was a performer on staff with Jazz at Lincoln Center's WeBop program, a program designed to teach core concepts of jazz music and history to children under the age of 6 and their parents.

 I have presented masterclasses to middle school and high school students at Northrup High School in Fort Wayne, Indiana; Liberty North High School in Liberty, Missouri; and Oak Lawn Community High School in Oak Lawn, Illinois.